 For example, if you sustained an acute injury or have been diagnosed with a health condition like lupus, cancer, gout, arthritis, MS, Lyme’s disease, etc., then the pain you’re experiencing would make sense.
 If all other plausible causes have been ruled out by your MD, then you’re plagued with a very frustrating mystery.

-The first thing you need to do is talk to your doctor about possible conditions that could be contributing to your pain, then go get the appropriate diagnostic tests done to rule out all of those possibilities.
+The first thing you need to do is talk to your doctor about possible conditions that could be contributing to your pain.
+Then, rule out all of those possibilities with the appropriate diagnostic tests.
 If your doctor isn’t sure, request a referral to see a Rheumatologist or some other type of specialist who could offer you some better ideas.

 I fully support your decision not to rely on NSAIDs (non-steroidal anti-inflammatory drugs) to control your pain.
 Long term, these medications can cause much more harm than good.
-They’ve been proven to increase the risk of cardiovascular problems, gastrointestinal issues, ulcers, and liver damage.
+Research shows NSAIDs increase the risk of cardiovascular problems, gastrointestinal issues, ulcers, and liver damage.

 Also, the more processed and modified a whole grain is, the more likely it is to cause an inflammatory reaction.
 This is because immune cells recognize these processed and modified grains, not as food, but as a foreign invader.
 Since some groups of amino acids in our body tissues are similar to those in grains, the immune system’s recognition of those proteins can cause our immune system to attack and inflame various tissues of the body.